As a rider and a volunteer It is hard to describe the feeling of you get when a complete stranger thanks you for helping their child beat cancer

 What’s in it for you?
 Volunteers share laughs, adventure, camaraderie and friendship plus, what’s better than getting out of work for a few days?
 You’ll leave Tour for Kids with amazing memories, real friends and knowing you made a difference with hundreds of people

 We have a variety of volunteer roles – ranging from single day opportunities such as shopping/picking up supplies, sorting at the warehouse and prepping trucks to Event day opportunities – such as driving trucks, route support, crew, photographers and more.
-Event volunteers are requested to be onsite at Brock University from the 16th until our departure on the 19th.
+Event volunteers are requested to be onsite at Trent University from the 15th until our departure on the 18th

 Please visit our FAQ’s for details on age requirements, fundraising and more.